sergey-shandar/public/notes/economy/justice.md

 ## Summary

 The economy is not fundamentally about money but about producing value.
 Value creation is the fuel of the economic engine; money is the oil that keeps it running.
-These principles aim to prevent gaming of the tax system and turn the economy into a positive-sum game, where people can focus on creating real value rather than exploiting loopholes.
+These principles aim to prevent gaming of the tax system and turn the economy into a positive-sum game in which people can focus on creating real value rather than exploiting loopholes.
 They are a starting point for building a fairer, more resilient economy in the digital age.
 I welcome your feedback: Did I miss something important?
 How can we improve these principles?